Dear Mrs. Retter,

 Here is my humble thanks for inspiring me to seek knowledge and uplift it in the pushing of internal boundaries as well as the boundaries between peoples.
 May you continue to teach, inspire, enjoy, and thrive in life.
 In your giving to contribution to many others others may you be given back so much more.
 Shabbat Shalom Mrs. Retter

-I were talking to [my daughter] about how the seminar kids now are SO cocky, compared to when [she] was in Seminar….
+I was talking to [my daughter] about how the seminar kids now are SO cocky, compared to when [she] was in Seminar….
 They constantly brag about their grades and activities (even to me!)….
 I said to K, geez, what is the difference?